jasonmccormack1970/ETNA_MFG_HACKATHON_TEMPLATE/README.md

 ```
 npm run dev
 ```
-You should see the following messages displayed in the terminal window
+You should see the following messages displayed in the terminal window.
+Note: there will be other information logged, take a moment to check that no errors were encoutered.

 ```
 Loading mock_api_data.json